gannfg/obelisk-learning/AUTH_SETUP.md

 2. Sign in with Google OAuth (or create an account)
 3. Check your browser console for sync status messages
 4. Check your **lantaidua-universal-auth Supabase** dashboard → Table Editor → `users` to see the synced user
+5. If using webhooks, check your server logs for webhook events
-5. If sync fails, check the console for error messages
+6. If sync fails, check the console for error messages

 ## How It Works